 During the course, students experience the benefits and progress of being able to dedicate themselves to their practice without distractions, leaving with a balanced body and mind as well as inspiration and energy to continue taking the practices with them.

-Courses open to all level of practitioner whether beginner, intermediate or advanced, and are 6 full days of classes.
+This Courses is open for all the practitioner whether beginner, intermediate or advanced.
+There is no holiday during 6 days of Full Hatha intensive classes in Rishikesh.
 There may be one rest day in between so please plan your stay here for one full week.
-Courses do not run for 3 days consecutive days in each calendar month so please enquire when making your booking about whether the course will run during the dates of your stay.
+Courses do not run for 3 days consecutive days in each calendar month so please inquire when making your booking about whether the course will run during the dates of your stay or not.

 Course includes (5 classes a day):